 Calculate things like rent, bills, food, clothes, transportation, and experiences.
-When picking where to work from, research the average cost of essentials — from rent to a cup of coffee — in that area and use it to inform your decision.
+When picking where to work, research the average cost of essentials — from rent to a cup of coffee — in that area and use it to inform your decision.

 Tip: You should also prepare for the unexpected.
 In your budget, include money that you put away in the event of an accident or emergency.

 The opportunity to become a digital nomad is unique and exciting.
 If you decide to make the plunge, you should make the most out of your experience.
 This could mean integrating yourself into the culture of your chosen country, traveling to other areas that are close to where you’re living, making friends, or learning more about your locale.